What’s it all about?

 Each aardvark will eat around 30,000 ants per night

-Its very difficult to know whether an aardvark is male or female.
+Its very difficult to know whether a baby aardvark is male or female.
 Zoos often use DNA tests to tell.

 An aardvark can dig a yard of tunnel in around 5 minutes